Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 This configuration is suitable for:

-- Business logic cannot conveniently manually time frame capture
+- Business logic cannot conveniently manually time frame captures

 - You care more about stability and cost